AMReX-Codes/amrex/Docs/sphinx_documentation/source/Testing.rst

    python regtest.py --help

-To see a complete list of test runner options.
 A particularly useful option lets you run just a subset of the complete test suite.
 To run only one test, you can do:

 ::